VISIT OUR ART STORE ▶

 Even though the medium changes the texture a bit, it doesn’t ruin the watercolor flow.
 It just adds sparkle.

-From my angle, I can see the shimmering effect immediately.
-So, I include some close-up views to show you the sparkle that's happening in person.
+From the artist’s angle, they can see the shimmering effect immediately.
+So, they include some close-up views to show the sparkle that’s happening in person.

 The medium creates the shimmering effect